AC Repair in Tulsa, OK

 Can you fix a 15-year-old R-22 system?

-Mechanically, yes.
-Economically, often no. Reclaimed R-22 costs $80–$150/lb, and a full recharge can hit $900.
-We'll tell you the honest math and let you decide.
-See our AC replacement page for what a new system costs after PSO rebates.
+Mechanically yes.
+Economically, usually not worth it.
+Reclaimed R-22 costs $80–$150/lb, and a full recharge on an older system can hit $900.
+For a 15-year-old unit, that rarely pencils out.
+We'll walk you through the numbers and let you make the call.
+See our AC replacement page for what a new system runs after PSO rebates.

 Why does my AC freeze up?

-Ice on the coil means restricted airflow (dirty filter, blocked duct, closed vents) or low refrigerant.
-Turn the system to fan-only to thaw, then call us.
-Running a frozen system risks compressor damage.
+Ice on the evaporator coil is either restricted airflow (dirty filter, blocked duct, closed vents) or low refrigerant.
+Switch the system to fan-only to thaw it, then call us to find the cause.
+Running a frozen system can damage the compressor.

 How fast can you get here?